enogis/SpatialEnvi/README.md

 # SpatialEnvi
-A rep for SpatialEnvi Project(Geospatial Content Management System)
+A rep for SpatialEnvi (Geospatial Content Management System)

+This is for Learning Research Purpose

+## Dissertation

+All sources will be posted here

+## Geoinformatics, ARU

+This is for fullfilment of my Four years Undergraduate Program